michvong/web-security-scanner/README.md

 2. Under `data/urls.txt`, enter a list of URLs to test out.

+3. Install the required dependencies using `pip install -r requirements.txt`

-3. Run the program using `python3 -m main` in the root directory.
+4. Run the program using `python3 -m main` in the root directory.